Long Live the Post Horn!: Text

 A review by Makenna Goodman in the Los Angeles Review of Books described Long Live the Post Horn! as "a familiar exposition of capital and commodity" but argued that "Hjorth manages to make it feel urgent in a new way".
 It characterized her writing style as "neat and direct, even when it becomes circuitous" and concluded that "a novel like Long Live the Post Horn! does not come around often enough."

 In The New York Times Book Review, John Freeman wrote that Long Live the Post Horn! is "a brilliant study of the mundane, full of unexpected detours and driving prose" and additionally described it as the best post office novel of all time.
 He praised the translation by Charlotte Barslund and stated that the plot of the novel was "ingenious".

 A review in Kirkus Reviews characterized Long Live the Post Horn! as "an unconvincing account of willed self-transformation", arguing that the protagonist's family and friends are not well-developed characters and stating that as the text progresses "it grows increasingly hard to care about either Ellinor or her redemption".
 A review in Publishers Weekly described the book as "bleak and wry", and stated that the writing style is "entertaining in small doses" but less enjoyable over the long term.
 It concluded that "Hjorth’s substantive and witty novel of personal growth delivers on multiple levels."

 In The New Republic, Megan Evershed described Long Live the Post Horn! as an "acidic portrait" in which "Hjorth suggests that there’s an element of self-interest in even the most civic-minded endeavors".
-She additionally noted that the Third Postal Services Directive, which Elinor is assigned to oppose in the book, was implemented in 2014.
+She additionally noted that the Third Postal Services Directive, which Ellinor is assigned to oppose in the book, was implemented in 2014.